 (1) Make cayenne pepper powder using your coffee/spice grinder.
 You will be amazed by the bright red color and realize how old the powder is that you buy at the store!
 Here’s a video of me making cayenne powder.

 Or (2) Rehydrate dried cayenne peppers in water for 30 minutes and use in recipes as if they were fresh.

 2.)
 Dehydrate hot peppers (jalapenos and serranos)

 - Rinse the peppers, cut off stems, and dice (wear gloves!)

 - Dehydrate at 125 degrees F until leathery, or if you want to make powder with them, dry until crispy, for 4-7 hours.

 - Store in LABELED glass jars, with silica gel moisture absorbers, if you have them.

-To use: Make powder or use them as is in cooked recipes.
+Make a hot pepper powder or use them as is in cooked recipes.

-Now you won’t be afraid to pick a peck of peppers!
+Now that you have these tips for freezing and drying peppers, you won’t be afraid to pick a peck of peppers!